POACH3/Recoil-Measurement/README.md

 - muzzle flip angle measurement (orientation)
 - recoil distance measurement (velocity and position)
 - denoising (low pass filter, Kalman filter, or moving average)

+## Shortcomings
+- system voltage is not dynamically measured, which could lead to inaccuracies in reported measurements over time due to battery drain or voltage change from environmental effects on the battery
+- calibration with a known weight is not performed each time the unit is powered on, which could lead to inaccuracies in reported force measurements with changing environments
+- clipped acceleration values are probable with large caliber rifles (a high g accelerometer could be added to the system to supplement the LSM6DS3)